Edit Mesh Manually

 Flip the mesh left to right or up and down.
 If a vertex is selected, the currently selected vertex is inverted.

-Flip along the axisFlip the mesh along the axes of the Mirror Edit.
+Flip along axisFlip the mesh along the axes of the Mirror Edit.
 If a vertex is selected, the currently selected vertex is inverted.

 Merge verticesThe already struck vertices and the edges associated with them can be combined into one.